Assiniboine: Namesakes

-"Fort Assiniboine" was a name given to trading posts opened in 1793 in Manitoba and in 1824 in Alberta.
+"Fort Assiniboine" was a name given to two trading posts; Brandon House, opened in 1793 in Manitoba, and Fort Assiniboine in 1824 in Alberta.

-The Assiniboine River drains much of Saskatchewan and Manitoba into the Red River of the North, which, in turn, flows into the Hudson Bay via Lake Winnipeg and the Nelson River.
+The Assiniboine River, which forms part of the Hudson Bay drainage basin, drains much of Saskatchewan and Manitoba into the Red River of the North, which, in turn, flows into the Hudson Bay via Lake Winnipeg and the Nelson River.

-Assiniboia refers to two historical districts of Canada's North-West Territories.
+Assiniboia refers to two historical districts of Canada's Northwest Territories.
 The name is taken from the Assiniboine First Nation.